RyanSpaker/CornGame/doc/LOD.md

 - use an algorithm for getting 3d info from many 2d angles, constrain to use a max number of faces. (this is the part we'd have to invent)
 - possibly use some kind of iterative error guided process using the LOD error function we defined.

+Another possiblity of automatic LOD models is to evaluate the error in the lighting condition the model will actually be used in.
+The benefit of this is obvious, though the downside is that it is not applicable for LOD models to be used in multible or unknown locations and rotations.
+The alternative is to compute a component of the error based on surface normals and skip lighting entirely.
+This works because each pixel in the fragment shader gets a surface normal.

 If actually implemented, we should open source it as bevy-autoLOD because it would make Unity look like fools.

+# Mipmaps

+Both billboards and textures should have mipmaps.

+# Infinite render distance

+We can go even further than billboards, by computing billboards for *groups of corn* or other objects.

+For non procedural objects the natural level of billboarding is the *scene* which would allow, say, a distant farmhouse+tractor to be rendered as a single billboard.
+The cuttoff between billboarding a scene vs its individual components would probably be related to anglar size, distance, and possibly intersecting objects.

+Another option is to group intersecting objects into one billboard, instead of doing it by scene.
+This helps because intersections are the main thing billboards get wrong.

+One optimization that might help memory usage (at the cost of gpu) would be to only generate billboards when they are needed, and garbage collect them after the fact.
+The billboards would be rendered for only angles currently needed.
+As the players move, a background thread generates new the billboards before they are needed.
+In a sense we are reducing the framerate for far away objects that don't change very often.
+In the limit, the skybox itself is updated.

+I believe this can be accomplished in a performant way for "normal" objects/scenes spawned into the world.
+This could even be a default feature of the bevy engine.

+For corn, the natural unit of billboarding would need to be procedural (duh).
+Some options
+1. Subdivided grid (quadtree) with grid size decreasing at distance
+2. Rows (aligned perpendicular to line of sight)

 # Roadmap
 - [ ] Figure out how to create a seperate render context with access to the same meshes/materials/scenes as the rest of the game.